-The research development course will have two foci: (1) all aspects of thesis development, including statement of purpose, related literature, conceptual frameworks, and organizational frameworks considerations for the thesis/field project/portfolio; and (2) development of the framework for their portfolio.
+The research development course has two foci: all aspects of thesis development, including statement of purpose, related literature, conceptual frameworks, and organizational frameworks considerations for the thesis/field project/portfolio; and development of the framework for their portfolio.

 611. Action Research in Education (3)